 - If your region has Saturday and Sunday as weekends, you have to input 1, if Sunday and Monday are weekends, then you have to input 2, and so on.
 This is optional.
 The default is 1 (Saturday and Sunday).

 - [holidays] is a list of all the holidays in a year.
 You have to input this as an Excel Array.
-Remember, the years in the list of holidays do not matter.
+The years in the list of holidays do not matter.
 For example, if you have a holiday on 14-Feb-2020 but want to count the workdays in the year 2019, it will still count 14-Feb as a holiday.
 This is also optional.
 The default is an empty array.

 - Return Value